-Petaluma's Pedestrian & Bicycle Advisory Committee makes recommendations for bicycle and pedestrian facilities, develops bike and pedestrian projects, reviews development applications, and and forwards bicycle and pedestrian related improvement recommendations to the Planning Commission and City Council.
+Petaluma's Pedestrian & Bicycle Advisory Committee makes recommendations for bicycle and pedestrian facilities, develops bike and pedestrian projects, reviews development applications, and forwards bicycle and pedestrian related improvement recommendations to the Planning Commission and City Council.

 NEW - VISION ZERO SURVEY